ilijasdev/ilijasdev/README.md

 ## Enterprise projects
 in collaboration with [Know IT](https://knowit.hr/)
 - Asset Management App https://www.zicer.hr/Katalog-rjesenja/KAM-aplikacija (**Under NDA**)
+- Sensors App - Web app for monitoring all refrigeration devices in retail stores of the company (**Under NDA**)
 - Yard and Dock Management System https://www.zicer.hr/Katalog-rjesenja/Yard-and-Dock-Management-System (My work in this one is a tiny fraction of whole system, tiny but important 😏 ... also **Under NDA**)

 ## Wordpress projects